British Columbia Electric Railway

 The British Columbia Electric Railway (BCER) was a historic railway which operated in southwestern British Columbia, Canada.
-Originally the parent company for, and later a division of, BC Electric Company (now BC Hydro), the BCER assumed control of existing streetcar and interurban lines in southwestern British Columbia in 1897, and operated the electric railway systems in the region until the last interurban service was discontinued in 1958.
-During and after the streetcar era, BC Electric also ran bus and trolleybus systems in Greater Vancouver and bus service in Greater Victoria; these systems subsequently became part of BC Transit, and the routes in Greater Vancouver eventually came under the control of TransLink.
-Trolley buses still run in the City of Vancouver with one line extending into Burnaby.
+Originally the parent company for, and later a division of, BC Electric Company (BCE), the BCER assumed control of existing streetcar and interurban lines in southwestern British Columbia in 1897, and operated the electric railway systems in the region until the last interurban service was discontinued in 1958.
+During and after the streetcar era, BC Electric also acted as the province's primary electric utility operator and offered gas heating.
+Power was largely generated via hydroelectricity, which remains the primary source of electricity in the province.

-History

-BCER sightseeing trolley car on Granville Street in Vancouver in 1910.
+During and after the streetcar era, the company also ran bus and trolleybus systems in Greater Vancouver and bus service in Greater Victoria.
+In 1944, the company announced their "Rails-to-Rubber" program which saw the existing streetcar systems dismantled and lines converted fully to bus routes.

+In 1961, the province took control of BC Electric and these systems came under the control of Crown corporation BC Hydro and Power Authority.
+BC Hydro continued to operate the existing bus routes for a number of years, until the routes became part of BC Transit, with routes in Greater Vancouver eventually coming under the control of TransLink.
+Trolley buses continue to run in Vancouver with one line extending into Burnaby.

+Predecessors